 To start from the Pond Bridge Road parking lot in Holland [Southern End; Lake Siog Pass Trail]; From I-84 take exit 3B to Route 20 west in Sturbridge.
 Travel 3.5 miles to E Brimfield Holland Rd and turn left.
 After 1.9 miles turn right on Morse Rd.
 Quickly turn left on Morse Lane, then right on Pond Bridge Rd.
 The parking lot is on the right before the bridge.

 The Trolley Line Trail and Grand Trunk Trails are sections of the regional Titanic Rail Trail which is planned to run from Palmer to Franklin.
 Some called it the "Titanic Railroad" after its founder, Charles Hayes, went down with the Titanic.
-For more information visit; TITANIC RAIL TRAIL & GRAND TRUNK TRAIL .
+For more information visit; TITANIC RAIL TRAIL , GRAND TRUNK TRAIL & STURBRIDGE TRAILS .

 Brimfield Section: The Trolley Line Trail follows an old trolley rail bed once used by the Springfield & Eastern Street Railway, which used to operate between Springfield and Fiskdale (Sturbridge).
 The Grand Trunk Trail, which runs parallel to the Trolley Line Trail, follows the rail bed of the old Grand Trunk Railroad.
 The Trails are located on U.S. Army Corp of Engineers land along the Quinebaug River flood control area.
 Because both trails parallel each other it creates a nice Loop.
 Another short section of the Trolley Line Trail is located across the Quinebaug River at the eastern end of the main trail, but is only accessible from E Brimfield Rd because the old RR bridge is gone.
 The Lake Siog Pass Trail/Holland Connector is a spur trail that takes you to Holland Pond and the start of the Quinebaug River Canoe Trail in Holland.

 Sturbridge Section: The Westville Lake Recreation Area is owned and managed by the U.S. Army Corps of Engineers who constructed the Westfield Lake Dam on the Quinebaug River to control flooding and thus created Westville Lake.
 The park includes athletic fields, a picnic pavilion, grills and a boat launch.
 The Grand Trunk Trail travels southwest from the top of the Westville Dam along the northern side of the Quinebaug River/Westville Lake, while the Westville Community Trail travels southwest from the top of the Westville Dam along the southern side of the Quinebaug River/Westville Lake.
 The Heritage Trail travels east from the top of the Westville Dam down to and along the southern side of the Quinebaug River.
-A short section of the Trolley Line Trail is located in Fiskdale (part of Sturbridge), running from the East Brimfield Dam to Holland Rd Stallion Hill Rd.
+A short section of the Grand Trunk Trail referred to as the Riverlands Section, travels from Stallion Hill Rd west.
+A gap exists between the next section, a short section of the Trolley Line Trail located in Fiskdale (part of Sturbridge), running from Holland Rd to the East Brimfield Dam.

 Grand Trunk, Westville Community & Heritage Trails: